UGilfoyle/salary-calculator/GOOGLE_OAUTH_SETUP.md

 ### Step 4: Create OAuth 2.0 Credentials

+**This is the main step!** You're creating the Client ID and Client Secret that your backend will use.

 1. Go to **"APIs & Services"** > **"Credentials"**
 2. Click **"+ CREATE CREDENTIALS"** at the top
 3. Select **"OAuth client ID"**
+4. If this is your first time, you might see a warning about configuring the consent screen.
+If so, go back to Step 3 first.
-4. If prompted, select **"Web application"** as the application type
+5. Select **"Web application"** as the application type
-5. Fill in the details:
+6. Fill in the details:
    - **Name**: `Salary Calculator Web Client` (or any name)
    - **Authorized JavaScript origins**:
      - For local development: `http://localhost:3000`